aspose-total/Aspose.Total-Products/total/en/java/conversion/svg-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export SVG to XLAM via Java" h2="Convert SVG file to XLAM by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate various features into their Java applications.
+One of the features that can be integrated is the SVG to XLAM conversion feature.
+This feature can be implemented in two steps.

+The first step is to use Aspose.PDF for Java to render SVG to XLSX.
+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, read, edit, and convert PDF documents.
+It also provides the ability to render SVG to XLSX, allowing developers to easily convert SVG files into XLSX format.

+The second step is to use Aspose.Cells for Java to convert XLSX to XLAM.
+Aspose.Cells for Java is a powerful spreadsheet programming API that enables developers to create, read, edit, and convert spreadsheets.
+It also provides the ability to convert XLSX to XLAM, allowing developers to easily convert XLSX files into XLAM format.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate SVG to XLAM conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render SVG to XLSX.
-In the second step, you can convert XLSX to XLAM by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate the SVG to XLAM conversion feature into their Java applications.
+The two-step process of using Aspose.PDF for Java to render SVG to XLSX and Aspose.Cells for Java to convert XLSX to XLAM makes it easy to implement this feature.
+With Aspose.Total for Java, developers can quickly and easily add this feature to their applications, allowing them to easily convert SVG files into XLAM format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}